Tag Archives: Chas Sinclair

 In fact, I think that last panel perfectly summed up how I felt about the cartoons back then, when I enjoyed everything about the Charlie Brown show except Charlie Brown.
 Of course, it wouldn’t be an OiNK spoof of a popular franchise without a dig at the merchandise.
 I remember the Disney watches, the Simpsons clock radios and the overpriced Thomas greetings cards of my own youth, all perfectly summed up here.
 Although I don’t think mine were quite so overpriced (it just felt like it to my parents).

 There are a couple of smaller highlights that stood out this issue I wanted to share.
-The first is on the Grunts letters page where the theme includes some fan mail for Mary Lighthouse (critic).
+The first is on the Grunts letters page (compiled by Patrick Gallagher) where the theme includes some fan mail for Mary Lighthouse (critic).
 However, one of these in particular caught my eye.
 Now I’m sure it’s just coincidence, after all the former TV presenter and tabloid journalist would’ve been 21 at the time, but it does sound like the kind of thing someone who complains about name changes in Beano would say, does it not?
 Then there’s the quiz, Are You A Fool For Love? and its rather to-the-point multiple choice options!

 Turning over a page the comic suddenly breaks from its loved up contents to hit us with an urgent Butcher Watch update from Jeremy Banx.
 This semi-regular series of news bulletins warned readers about the country’s nastiest meat vendors and began in #8 while Uncle Pigg was on holiday.
 Then in #14 one of three featured faces belonged to a creation of Jeremy’s called Jimmy ‘The Cleaver’ Smith.